openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 }
 ```

-The two available algorithms are the [Aura](Pluggable-Consensus.md#aura) and [Tendermint](Pluggable-Consensus.md#tendermint).
+The only available algorithm for PoA is [Aura](Pluggable-Consensus.md#aura), other consensus might be added in the future.
 More details on other chain parameters are available on the [Chain specification](Chain-specification.md) page.